Fairmont Senior High School: Loop Park building

-In 1929, the high school opened at the Loop Park location, which is where Fairmont Senior High School currently resides.
-The school was built in 1928.
-Architect William B. Ittner designed the Loop Park building.
+In 1929, the high school opened at the current Loop Park location.
+The school was built in 1928 by architect William B. Ittner.

 Until the 1950s, Fairmont Senior High School was an all-white school.
 In 1954, the Supreme Court of the United States ruled that segregated schools had to integrate in the Brown v. the Board of Education decision.
-As a result, the all-black Dunbar School was closed and integrated with Fairmont Senior.
+As a result, the all-Black Dunbar School was closed and integrated with Fairmont Senior.
 On September 30, 1954, Fairmont Senior played a football game with Dunbar School, the only football game the two schools played together before Dunbar School closed.

 In 1979, a fire damaged a large section of the school's roof.
 Much of the Loop Park building was constructed with concrete, which helped to mitigate the fire's damage.

 On March 22, 2002, the United States government listed Fairmont Senior on the National Register of Historic Places.